sylumer/automators/People/Chris Lawley.md

 ![[Chris Lawley.jpg|200x200]]

 # About
 Chris Lawley is a blogger and YouTuber known for his focus on iPad-related content.
-With a passion for exploring the capabilities of Apple's tablet, Chris shares his insights and tips with a wide audience through his online platforms.
+With a passion for exploring the capabilities of [[Apple|[[Apple|Apple's]]]] tablet, Chris shares his insights and tips with a wide audience through his online platforms.

 # Guest Episodes
 ```dataviewjs